Jicol95/learning/kafka/README.md

 - open another terminal and navigate to `rust-consumer` and run `cargo run`, this will start the rust consumer
 - open another terminal and navigate to `go-consumer` and run `go run .` this will start the go consumer
 - open another terminal and navigate to `dotnet-consumer/dotnet-consumer` and run `dotnet run` this will start the dotnet consumer
+-- open another terminal and navigate to `fsharp-consumer/fsharp-consumer` and run `dotnet run` this will start the dotnet consumer
 - open another terminal and navigate to `rust-producer` and run `cargo run`, this will produce one message

 ## components